 All that is needed to initially create a custom field is a unique field name (while you can have two fields with the same name with separate ID's, naming fields the same should be avoided if possible to avoid confusion) and to determine what type of field you wish to use.
 The types of fields that are available are listed below with a brief description of the field type.

 Text Field - this is a free-text field in which you may type anything you like; keep in mind, however, that the space on any given screen is limited so you'll want to avoid trying to enter more than a brief description or note.

 Date Field - most commonly used to collect date-of-birth (DOB), this allows the patient or staff user to input a date by typing it in the MM/DD/YYYY format.
 The ability to validate the date entered depends on the browser used and the version of said browser.
-Clinics who use integration to their athena EMR also have the option of turning on validation to ensure that the DOB meets certain minimum requirements (namely, that the date of birth is more than one year past today's date) to prevent the patient/staff from inadvertently entering today's date when they see a date field.
-(See also: athena integration)
+Clinics also have the option of turning on validation to ensure that the DOB meets certain minimum requirements (namely, that the date of birth is more than one day past today's date) to prevent the patient/staff from inadvertently entering today's date when they see a date field.

 Number Field - this field will accept only numeric input and can be used to collect age, to show a particular exam room, or to input some patient ID or insurance account information.

 Check Box - This is a check box which represents a Boolean TRUE/FALSE selection.
 It is a single check box and cannot be used to make multiple selections.